juribeparada/MMDVM_HS/BUILD.md

 - #define ENABLE_ADF7021: add support for ADF7021 (all boards, enabled by default).

-- #define ADF7021_N_VER: enable support for narrow band version of ADF7021 (ADF7021N).
-Disabled
-by default, in general all boards will have just ADF7021.

 - #define DUPLEX: enable duplex mode with dual ADF7021.
 It is still under development.

-- #define BIDIR_DATA_PIN: enable Standard TX/RX Data Interface of ADF7021 (enabled by default,
-needed for scanning mode detection feature).

 - #define ADF7021_14_7456: select this option if your board uses a 14.7456 MHz (enabled by default).

 - #define ADF7021_12_2880: select this option if your board uses a 12.2880 MHz.

-- #define ADF7021_ENABLE_4FSK_AFC: enable AFC support for DMR, YSF and P25.
-This is experimental, depending on your frequency offset this option will improve or not your BER reception.

-- #define ADF7021_AFC_POS: enable this option if you can not receive any signal after enable the ADF7021_ENABLE_4FSK_AFC option.

-- #define ADF7021_DISABLE_RC_4FSK: disable TX Raised Cosine filter for 4FSK modulation in ADF7021.
-Default TX pulse shaping filter for 4FSK is not optimum for DMR, YSF and P25.
-Activating this option might improve audio in 4FSK digital modes.

 - #define STM32_USART1_HOST: enable direct serial host communication with ZUMspot (using USART1 PA9 and PA10 pins).
 Disable STM32_USB_HOST if you enable this option.
 Enable this if you have